HashdataTeam/forms/en/forms/add-questions-button/add-questions.markdown

 ---
 layout: page
-title: How to create questions via the “Add questions” button
+title: Create questions via the “Add questions” button
 nav_order: 3
 parent: Forms
 grand_parent: English
 ---
-# How to create questions via the “Add questions” button
+# Create questions via the “Add questions” button

 There are two buttons to create questions on Hashdata:
 “add questions” and “add add-ons”.
 In this section, we